 Aside from the farms, the same system routes water to public drinking fountains fitted with brass taps.
 A common metal cup is left at the fountain for common use.
 Unsurprisingly, there are strict taboos against contaminating the falaj.

-A local product that you could get in Misfat al Abriyyin is honey.
+A local product that Misfat al Abriyyin is known for, is honey.
 There is a local beekeeping business you could visit, where the affable proprietor would show you both the traditional bee houses as well as the modern ones he mostly uses today.

-Getting tea at Misfah Old House is the thing to do, so we did that to rest after all the sightseeing.
+Getting tea at Misfah Old House is the thing to do here, so we did that to rest after all the sightseeing.
 The view is fantastic from the roof terrace, such that Em began dreaming about marrying a local man in order to qualify for local oasis land.

 But the city calls, and we reluctantly made our way back to Muscat, leaving the inland regions of Oman behind.